 By the time the OGEF [Orient Global Education Fund Project], through Newcastle University came to an end in December 2009, there were eleven centres in Hyderabad and one in Shirgaon, Maharashtra, all in India.
 All of these gradually shut down in 2010 in the absence of funding.

 However, the Granny Cloud concept continued to flourish.
 Between 2010 and 2013, additional independent / self-funded centres were established in Rameshwarwadi, Varanasi, Rayalpad, Panchgani, Pune & Phaltan (India) and in Bogota & Cartegna (Colombia).

-Since 2013, several other independent/ self-funded centres have been added in India and in other countries including Cambodia, Greenland, Mexico, Jamaica and the USA, and interactions have begun with refugee children in various locations.
+The Granny Cloud has, since it’s inception in 2009, evolved and explored different ways of reaching children in disadvantaged situations, while choosing to remain a small, entirely volunteer and self-funded entity.
+Over the years, it has reached out to many independent centres in India and in other countries including Cambodia, Greenland, Mexico, Jamaica and the USA.
+Some centres close down, others are taken on as the needs change.
 These Granny Cloud Centres operate in many different locations – rural, semi-rural, urban and urban slums.
 Some centres are situated within schools; some are based in community centres and some even in private homes.